 - Child care costs due to a parent working or looking for work

 - Child care costs associated with a parent receiving training or education to help them secure employment or enhance their earning potential if it benefits the child down the line

 The Ability of Each Parent to Maintain Separate Housing For The Child

 Extraordinary financial expenses that arise due to the joint custody arrangement (i.e., additional child care expenses, clothing expenses, or travel expenses)

 There are several reasons why a parent should continue to provide child support in joint custody arrangements.
 Still, most importantly, child support payments generally give a more effortless adjustment for children.
 These payments can positively affect a child’s well-being, performance in school, and overall social adjustment.

 Parents should try to agree on child support in joint custody arrangements.
 Parents can develop a parenting plan to track expenses and maintain open communication if/when more money is necessary.
 If parents cannot effectively communicate, the court can determine appropriate child support payments in joint custody arrangements.

 Call Charlotte Christian Law to Learn More About Child Support

 Divorce is hard on all parties involved but can be especially difficult for the children of the individuals getting divorced.
-Our priority at Charlotte Christian Law is to provide you with the best support possible and ensure that every aspect of your divorce is considered and handled with the utmost care and respect, including your family.
+Our priority at our firm is to provide you with the best support possible and ensure that every aspect of your divorce is considered and handled with the utmost care and respect, including your family.